1.

 and mortgage interest that you pay on that residence, so your income

 tax bill is significantly smaller on April 15th.
-Return
+Return to

 4. What do I have to do first?